morpheusgraphql/morpheus-graphql/README.md

 # Getting Started

-define schema with native Haskell Types and derive them as GraphQL Schema and Introspection
+define Schema with native Haskell Types and derive them as GraphQL Schema

-starting point in morpheus graphql is to define your api function with morpheus interpreter acourding your Query and Mutation type interpreter will generate GQL schema that could be introspecteb by request for simplicity we wil not define mutation just query
+Starting point in morpheus GraphQL is the definition of your API function with the morpheus interpreter.according to your query and mutation type, a GQL scheme and introspection will be generated. for simplicity, we won't define mutation, we'll just define query.

 ```haskell
 gqlApi :: ByteString -> IO ByteString